franBec/pollitoDev/content/en/blog/2023-04-11-course-review-020-junit.md

 ## Conclusion

-"Complete Guide JUnit and Mockito includes Spring Boot Test 2023" is a complete and practical course that provides the necessary tools to write effective unit tests in Java, with a focus on automation and TDD and BDD best practices
+"Complete Guide JUnit and Mockito includes Spring Boot Test 2023" is a complete and practical course that provides the necessary tools to write effective unit tests in Java, with a focus on automation and TDD and BDD best practices.

-The course allowed me to get up to date and familiar with the latest features of JUnit 5, as well as learn how to use Mockito and Spring Boot Starter Test in the context of Spring Boot applications
+The course allowed me to get up to date and familiar with the latest features of JUnit 5, as well as learn how to use Mockito and Spring Boot Starter Test in the context of Spring Boot applications.

-I challenge you to take a drink of your favorite alcoholic beverage for each time the instructor pronounces Throw /θɹəʊ/ as Through /θɹuː/
+I challenge you to take a drink of your favorite alcoholic beverage for each time the instructor pronounces Throw /θɹəʊ/ as Through /θɹuː/ .

 |                                             |     |
 | ------------------------------------------- | --- |